gather/pdfmake/README.md

 2. Webpack is supported
   - https://github.com/bpampuch/pdfmake/issues/522#issuecomment-187648508

-3. Support for multiple `documentDefinition` objects in one PDF has been added.
+3. Dev Playground has been converted to use browser-side PDFMake rather than back-end.

+4. `pdfmake/pdfmake` updates have been merged in.

 ### Workflow
 - `cd public`